 The beta version of SQAPP was evaluated by stakeholders at 3 locations in Estonia.
 Participants were asked a series of questions relating to their expectations of SQAPP and the relevance of the soil parameters included in SQAPP, the assessment of soil threats and the suitability of the app's recommendations to their local context.
 The feedback and comments were combined with those from the other study sites and used in the further development of SQAPP.
 For details of the responses from all study sites see »Stakeholder feedback and SQAPP development.

-On 13 September 2019 a demonstration event was organised in the village of Meeri in Tartu county to present the major findings of iSQAPER to stakeholders and to demonstrate no tillage and direct seeding as a management practice of proven benefit to soil quality.
+On 13 September 2019 a demonstration event was organised in the village of Meeri in Tartu county to present the major findings of iSQAPER to stakeholders and to demonstrate no-tillage and direct seeding as a management practice of proven benefit to soil quality.
+Also, a practical demonstration of visual soil assessment was conducted.
 The event was attended by 72 participants.